Current as of February 2023 | Download print version (in PDF)

 - Tax Exemptions

 - Value Added Tax

 - Knowledgeable Contacts

 A. Types of Organizations

 Ugandan law provides for the establishment of a variety of not-for-profit organizations (NPOs), and the country is host to a number of national, regional, and international organizations.
 NPOs interacting with foreign grant makers are most commonly constituted as:

 - Trusts; and

 - Foundations.

-NGOs are primarily governed by the Non-Governmental Organisations Act (2016) (“NGO Act”).
-This Act repealed the Non-Governmental Organisations Registration Act (1989) (“NGO Registration Act”) and the Non-Governmental Organisations Registration (Amendment) Act (2006) (“NGO Registration (Amendment) Act”).
-The NGO Act defines an “organization” as “a legally constituted non-governmental organization…which may be a private voluntary grouping of individuals or associations established to provide voluntary services to the community or any part, but not for profit or commercial purposes” (NGO Act Section 3).
+NGOs are primarily governed by the Non-Governmental Organizations Act (2016) (“NGO Act”).
+This Act repealed the Non-Governmental Organizations Registration Act (1989) (“NGO Registration Act”) and the Non-Governmental Organizations Registration (Amendment) Act (2006) (“NGO Registration (Amendment) Act”).
+The NGO Act defines an “organization” as “a legally constituted non-governmental organization...which may be a private voluntary grouping of individuals or associations established to provide voluntary services to the community or any part, but not for profit or commercial purposes” (NGO Act Section 3).

 Trusts are covered by the Trustees Act Chapter 164 (1954) and the Trustees Incorporation Act Chapter 165 (1939).